 27. MEMBERSHIP COORDINATOR –

-c. maintains an up-to-date membership database and provides addresses of all current memberships to the printer in support of the mailing of The Bell Tower.
-A backup copy of the database shall be provided to a designated member of the Bell Tower Committee.
+d. maintains an up-to-date membership database and provides addresses of all current memberships to the printer in support of the mailing of The Bell Tower.
+A backup copy of the database shall be provided to a designated member of The Bell Tower Committee.

-d.
-The Coordinator position shall be for an indefinite number of years subject to annual evaluation by Bell Tower Committee and with the approval of the Executive Board.
+e.
+The Coordinator position shall be for an indefinite number of years subject to annual evaluation by The Bell Tower Committee and with the approval of the Executive Board.